Chiral three-nucleon forces for the new local position-space two-nucleon potential in $\textit{ab initio}$ many-body calculations: Parameterization of LECs and of chiral three-nucleon force

 The $^3$H energy is calculated using the NCSM in the Jacobi coordinates~\cite{PhysRevC.61.044001}.
 The calculation is converged at a harmonic oscillator (HO) frequency around $\hbar\Omega=24$ MeV with $N_{\mathrm{max}}=44$ HO shells.
 The $^3$H NCSM calculation with such large model space should be considered to be exact, and the many-body uncertainty should be ignored.
 The dominant uncertainty should be from the $\chi$EFT truncation.
+The new Idaho 2NF is truncated at the N$^3$LO level~\cite{PhysRevC.107.034002}.
 Uncertainties caused by $\chi$EFT can be estimated, e.g., for an observable $X$ at N$^2$LO and N$^3$LO, via \cite{Epelbaum2015,PhysRevC.93.044002,PhysRevC.98.014002}

 and